 - Persistence of a Level 1 Behaviour

 - Accruing 25 or more behaviour point in a term

 - Defiance to staff: arguing with teacher, rudeness, defiance, challenging the teacher, ignoring member of staff, walking away

+- Pushing or shoving, e.g. in the dinner queue.

 - Damage to property, dependent on severity

 - Truancy: from lessons (remaining on site)

 - First time bullying incident dependent on severity

 - Non-attendance at Level 1 Detention

 - Poor conduct during Level 1 Detention